norahennessy27/stock_flow_decarb/README.md

 `run_model.ipynb` contains an example of how to run the model for various scenarios.

 `AQ_Analysis_and_Plotting` contains the code to run an air quality analysis on the stock and flow scenarios and plot the results.
+The air quality analysis uses the InMAP Source Receptor Matrix(Goodkind et al, 2019) (<https://zenodo.org/records/2589760>) and electricity consumption-based increase in PM2.5 concentrations from Hennessy et al (2022)(<https://iopscience.iop.org/article/10.1088/1748-9326/ac6cfa/meta>).